[Related Blood Test: Advance Vitamin Profile]

 As you age, your body starts resisting the absorption of vitamin B12 from food.
 That’s not the only reason though.
 Cutting down on meat or becoming a pure vegan, taking certain drugs prescribed for diabetes, PCOD or even heartburn medications, and even having a weight loss surgery raise the chances.
 The signs you need to watch out for could range from intense fatigue to blurry vision.
 Read on for a few common symptoms and if they sound familiar, get a blood test done so supplement or injections will come to the rescue, if and as needed.

-Off-balance?
-If you get dizzy just walking up the stairs or often feel blood rushing to your head when you get up after being seated for long, you may have B12 deficiency.
+If you get dizzy just walking up the stairs or often feel blood rushing to your head when you get up after being, seated for long, you may have B12 deficiency.

 If you feel more anxious than ever, a lack of B12 may be to blame as it wrecks havoc on your mood.
-While doctors aren’t sure exactly why it increases your risk for depression, it may have something to do with the fact that the vitamin is involved in the synthesis of brain chemicals such as serotonin and dopamine, which regulate one’s mood.
+While doctors aren’t sure exactly why it increases your risk for depression, it may have something to do with the fact that the vitamin, involved in the synthesis of brain chemicals such as serotonin and dopamine, which regulate one’s mood.